m-triassi/wowforge-cli/README.md

 Once complete you may run `wowforge-cli` globally.

 ### Set up
-Before being able to use application you **must** set the install path configuration value.
+Before being able to use the application you **must** set the install path configuration value.
 This path specifies where to install addons to.
 If you are using Lutris or Wine this path should be mounted somewhere in your file system.

 With Lutris specifically you can right-click on the game and press "Browse Files" and it should open a file browser in